viviandotdev/ObsidianVault/30 Notes/People care more about ways to make themselves more lovable instead of focusing on learning how to love.md

 type:: #note/atomic
 tags:: [[relationships]] [[love]]

-## People care more about ways to make themselves more lovable instead of focusing on learning how to love

 Love should be active, it is like art it should require focus and dedication, it is something that you should build and be proud of the result.

 **Resources**